Man Utd confirm Lingard departure | Goal.com

-The England international's contract expires in June and will not be renewed this summer.
+The England international's contract expires in June and will not be renewed ahead of next season.

-Lingard came through the Red Devil's youth academy to make his senior debut in August 2014.
+Lingard's departure was announced just hours after United confirmed that Paul Pogba has also played his final game for the club.

 Editors' Picks